-Fig. 1: Administrative hierarchy
+Figure 1: Administrative hierarchy

-Fourth, the system must be robust to node failures and disconnections.
-A SDIMS should adapt to reconfigurations in a timely fashion and should also provide mechanisms so that applications can exploit the tradeoff between the cost of adaptation versus the consistency level in the aggregated results when reconfigurations occur.
+Robustness The system must be robust to node failures and disconnections.
+An SDIMS should adapt to reconfigurations in a timely fashion and should also provide mechanisms so that applications can exploit the tradeoff between the cost of adaptation versus the consistency level in the aggregated results and the response latency when reconfigurations occur.